Saturday, June 13, 2026, 11:00 AM to 3:00 PM

 Anne Hatfield will share the stories of fascinating women who broke the mold of society, performed incredible acts of courage, and were known for their formidable equestrian skills.
 Then watch as she and other riders from SSST demonstrate the form astride their horses.

-After the demonstration, you are welcome to come up, ask questions, say hello to the horses, and maybe feed them a carrot or two!
+After the demonstrations, you are welcome to come up, ask questions, say hello to the horses, and maybe feed them a carrot or two!
 A display will also be set up with historic equestrian equipment and objects, period dresses from different eras, and photos of famous women equestrians.
 The historic house museum will be open for self-guided tours.

 We hope you can join us!